openprivacy/ansible-scap/README.md

 To simplify access, this repository has a symlink "inventory" that points to the above file.

-#### Host: Networking fails until... have you turned it off and on again?
-Try:
-- `ping 192.168.56.101`

-If that fails, then do:
-- `vagrant halt`
-- `vagrant up`

-For some reason, this seems to fix the networking. _Magic._

 ### Dashboard: Run the first scan of 'server'
 _Note: The myfisma/GovReadyfile was set up during provisioning._
 - `vagrant ssh dashboard`